ISLA-UH/quantum-inferno/README.md

 Check the [API Documentation](https://ISLA-UH.github.io/quantum-inferno).

 ### Troubleshooting
-Enable the debugging module if you encounter issues for more information.
+If you encounter errors, enable the debugging module for more information.
 ```python
 from quantum_inferno import enable_debugger